Learn Traditional Ikebana with an Ikenobo Master Inside a Frank Lloyd Wright Designed Landmark in Tokyo

 Ikebana Inside a Charming and Historic Japanese Structure

-A simple yet traditional design that represents the architecture of a century ago
+A simple yet traditional design that represents early 20th-century architecture

-With Wabunka, you’ll have the building all to yourself as you experience ikebana, the traditional Japanese art of flower arranging.
+With Wabunka, you’ll have part of this historic architectural masterpiece all to yourself as you experience ikebana, the traditional Japanese art of flower arranging.
+Notice the charmingly patterned window frames and the use of Oya stone throughout the building, which creates a warm and gentle atmosphere.
 Your skills are sure to bloom with careful instruction from Professor Shinsui Fuse, who teaches ikebana at its oldest school, Ikenobo.
 Having grown up with a grandfather who was a tea master in a family that passed their arts down through the generations, ever since she could remember, Professor Fuse was surrounded by traditional culture, from tea ceremony and ikebana to Japanese gardens.
 As a high school student, she was deeply moved by an Ikenobo arrangement at an ikebana exhibition, inspiring her to join the school.

 Gain a rich understanding of ikebana and traditional culture from Professor Fuse, who majored in history and cultural history as a student